Dark565/raytracer.js/README.md

-# A web raytracer written in TypeScript
+# A raytracing engine written in TypeScript

-It is a fully deterministic raytracer (i.e., non-Monte Carlo) implementation that utilizes octree optimization and is capable of real-time rendering on a single CPU core.
+This is a raytracing engine with octree optimization